Last Updated on: by

 Hydrolysis product of simple and compound lipids is called derived lipids.
 They include fatty acid, glycerol, sphingosine and steroid derivatives.

-Steroid derivatives are phenanthrene structure that are quite different from lipids made up of fatty acids.
+Steroid derivatives are phenanthrene structures that are quite different from lipids made up of fatty acids.

 It is established that lipids play extremely important roles in the normal functions of a cell.
 Not only do lipids serve as highly reduced storage forms of energy, but they also play an intimate role in the structure of cell membrane and organellar membranes.
 Lipids perform many functions, such as: